 Introducing Qubole Cost Explorer

 Today we are glad to announce Qubole Cost Explorer.
-Qubole Cost Explorer (QCE) allows you to monitor, manage, and control costs by providing granular visibility of your infrastructure spend at a job, cluster, or cluster instance levels.
-With cost explorer, you can track costs, monitor showback, justify business plans, prepare budgets, and build ROI analyses.
+Qubole Cost Explorer (QCE) allows you to monitor, manage, and control costs by providing granular visibility of your infrastructure spending at a job, cluster, or cluster instance level.
+With cost explorer, you can track costs, monitor show back, justify business plans, prepare budgets, and build ROI analyses.

 So what makes Qubole Cost Explorer Standout